 Plant personnel should be trained to read sample reports and to take samples correctly with the right equipment.
 You may need to outfit your machinery with better breathers, quick connects and filters to keep as much contamination out of the machines/systems as possible.

-In conclusion, all plants should have a coordinated plan for managing used lubricating oil, including how much oil is reclaimed and how much is recycled.
+In conclusion, all plants should have a coordinated plan for managing used lubricating oil, including how much oil is reclaimed or regenerated and how much is recycled.
 Cleaner production methods and a focus on minimizing waste are the first steps to reduce used oil.

-If the used oil is a mixture of contaminants and waste oils or has been severely degraded and cannot be reclaimed, then it should be reprocessed by a recycler or repurposed into fuel.
+If the used oil is a mixture of contaminants and waste oils or has been severely degraded and cannot be regenerated or reclaimed, then it should be reprocessed by a recycler or repurposed into fuel.
 Of course, all of this is dependent on the type of contamination in the used oil.